alkanesdomains/Alkanes-Domains-Public-API/README.md

-# Alkanes-Domains-Public-API

-#  Alkanes Domains API
+#  Alkanes Domains Public API

 The Alkanes Domains API allows you to query domain ownership details on the Bitcoin blockchain using the `.btc` namespace.
 Below is documentation for the `/api/domain-holder` endpoint, which returns the wallet address of a primary `.btc` domain.